astralfrontier/peppermile.org/src/grand-adventure.md

 * **Mana** (&#9825;):
   Your reserve of magical power.
   **Recharge**: meditate after an extended rest, or expose yourself to any significant source of mystic power.

+Magic Knight is one of those Archetypes that isn't meant to be taken straight away.
+It's better balanced if you take either Fighter or Mage first.
+That said, the ability to drop up to ten dice on a two-Word Action is pretty amazing.
+{.directors-cut}

 **Mechanism**